BetFairDAO/betfair/README.md

 # BetFair
-A crypto casino with 100% even odds.
+A crypto casino where you are equal with the house.
+We enable maximum returns.
 Details coming soon.